 UT Knoxville

-Conference and Workshop Registration Deadline: TBD
+Conference and Workshop Registration Deadline: June 29th, 2026

-Abstract Submission for Poster Deadline: TBD
+Abstract Submission for Poster Deadline: Friday July 10th

 Students who wish to present a poster during the poster session at the conference should submit their abstract at the link below.
 The abstract is limited to 150 words and one graphic.
 The graphic you upload will be shown during your flash talk.
 If you need help preparing your abstract, please consult the American Chemical Society abstract writing tips or talk to your research advisor.